ICC4103-202010-WebTech/course-project-clara-jlira/README.md

 Features and Details:
 There was created a ghost organization for the events that do not belong to any organization.
 We did not create a model for administrators becuase when we implented it as showned in lab 12, it made the Login Feature fail.
+Every user has a mailbox and inside there is a list of the inivitations.
+To edit an event, the event date must be a future date and must not be blank.

 API Test:
 Postman link: https://www.getpostman.com/collections/e37fd4099545edb3de4f